 Ethanol, which is used in the manufacturing process for our sufentanil sublingual tablets, is flammable, and sufentanil is a highly potent, Schedule II controlled substance.
 These factors necessitate the use of specialized equipment and facilities for manufacture of sufentanil sublingual tablets.
-There are a limited number of facilities that can accommodate our manufacturing process and we need to use dedicated equipment throughout development and commercial manufacturing to avoid the possibility of cross-contamination.
-If our equipment breaks down or needs to be repaired or replaced, it may cause significant disruption in clinical or commercial supply, which could result in delay in the process of obtaining approval for or sale of our products.
+There are a limited number of facilities that can accommodate our manufacturing process and we or our partners need to use dedicated equipment throughout development and commercial manufacturing to avoid the possibility of cross-contamination.
+If our or our partners' equipment breaks down or needs to be repaired or replaced, it may cause significant disruption in clinical or commercial supply, which could result in delay in the process of obtaining approval for or sale of our products.
 Furthermore, we are using one manufacturer to produce our sufentanil sublingual tablets.
-Any problems with our existing facility or equipment, including ongoing expansion, may impair our ability to successfully commercialize DSUVIA or Zalviso, if approved, complete our clinical trials and increase our cost.
+Any problems with our or our partners' facilities or equipment may impair our ability to successfully commercialize DSUVIA or Zalviso, if approved, and to complete our clinical trials, and increase our cost.